On topology changes in quantum field theory and quantum gravity: Introduction

 All this is certainly not exhaustive.
 The characterization of singularities in general relativity is difficult.
 Even with a concise description of the path integral, one would need a much more expanded treatise to fully characterize the singularities with which quantum field theories are compatible.

-From what is written above, it follows that the reader should have, on the mathematical side some knowledge on analysis, functional analysis, partial differential equations, topology, homotopy theory, differential geometry, algebraic geometry and singularity resolution, see e.g. \cite{sing}, functional integration, see \cite{functionalintegration}, probability theory and stochastic processes, see\cite{Bauer}.
-On the physical side, one should have good knowledge on quantum mechanics, see \cite{Auletta}, quantum field theory in flat and curved-space-times, see e.g. \cite{DeWittbook1, DeWittbook,DeWittcurved,DeWitt50years}, constructive quantum field theory, see \cite{Wightman,schottenloher}, general relativity, quantum gravity \cite{DeWittbook1, DeWitt, DeWitt22, DeWitt3}, Euclidean quantum gravity \cite{Hawkingbook} and mathematical string theory along the lines of \cite{deligne}.
+From what is written above, it follows that on the mathematical side, the reader should have some knowledge of analysis, functional analysis, partial differential equations, topology, homotopy theory, differential geometry, algebraic geometry and singularity resolution, see e.g. \cite{sing}, functional integration, see \cite{functionalintegration}, probability theory and stochastic processes, see\cite{Bauer}.
+On the physical side, one should have good knowledge on quantum mechanics, see \cite{Auletta}, quantum field theory in flat and in curved-space-times, see e.g. \cite{DeWittbook1, DeWittbook,DeWittcurved,DeWitt50years}, constructive quantum field theory, see \cite{Wightman,schottenloher}, general relativity, quantum gravity \cite{DeWittbook1, DeWitt, DeWitt22, DeWitt3}, Euclidean quantum gravity \cite{Hawkingbook} and, finally, on mathematical string theory along the lines of \cite{deligne}.

 Furthermore, the reader should be warned that this article does not contain many aspects of physical model building.
 Neither does it make many predictions.
 Instead, it starts from rather broad assumptions about quantum gravity and then comes to certain conclusions about broad aspects that physical theories must have by means of mathematical deductions.
 Model building as it is often done by physicists would usually include many assumptions and hypotheses that one can not prove and then go into detailed predictions.
 This article does not aim to do that.
 Instead, it starts from very general assumptions that hold for large classes for models of quantum gravity theories and then makes rather broad conclusions that mathematically follow from them.